Ferran Glenfield: Personal life

-Glenfield is married to Jean, a teacher at Wesley College Dublin.They have three children.
+Glenfield is married to Jean, a teacher at Wesley College Dublin.
+They have three children.

 Education and ecclesiastical career

-Glenfield was educated at Queen's University Belfast and Trinity College, Dublin and ordained in 1992.
+Glenfield was educated at Queen's University Belfast and Trinity College, Dublin, and ordained in 1992.
 His first post was a curacy at Douglas, County Cork.
 He then served incumbencies in Rathcooney, Kill O'The Grange (County Dublin) and Hillsborough.

 Since Glenfield's installation he has been instrumental in reforming the administrative councils that comprise the Diocese of Kilmore, Elphin and Ardagh.
 He is a conservative evangelical renowned for his biblical teaching, before elevation to the episcopate.

-He is a supporter of Anglican realignment and in 2014 visited the Anglican Diocese of South Carolina, which left the Episcopal Church of the United States as a result of doctrinal differences.
+He is a supporter of Anglican realignment.
+In 2014 he visited the Anglican Diocese of South Carolina, which left the Episcopal Church of the United States as a result of doctrinal differences.
 He attended GAFCON III, held on 17–22 June 2018, in Jerusalem.
 This move was criticized by some members of the clergy.